godotengine/godot-docs/getting_started/workflow/assets/importing_images.rst

 ---------

 This option makes Godot be aware of when a texture (which is imported for 2D as default) is used in 3D.
 If this happens, setting are changed so the texture flags are friendlier to 3D (mipmaps, filter and repeat become enabled and compression is changed to VRAM).
-Texture is also reimported automaticlaly.
+Texture is also reimported automatically.